zhaoyao91/random-object-language/README.md

 ### Free Field (FF)

-A *Free Field* is a JSON object which contains a special `$type` field and other option fields required by the type.
+A *Free Field* is a JSON object which contains a special `@type` field and other option fields required by the type.

 e.g.

 ```
 {
-  "$type": ...,
+  "@type": ...,
   "option_1": ...,
   "option_2": ...,
   ...